nanoporetech/medaka/docs/examples.rst

 Future versions will implement correction schemes working directly from signal data of multiple reads.
 For more details see :ref:`FutureDirections`.

+For a complete examples starting from basecalls, through forming a draft assembly, to training and using a consensus network see the :ref:`Walkthrough`.

 .. _SequenceCorrection:

 Sequence correction